Robert H. Short Scholars Program

 Robert H. Short wanted to help students have opportunities that he did not have.
 Upon his death in 2011, the Cumberland Community Foundation received a $10 million gift from his estate to continue his support for students forever.
 From 2011 - 2018, the foundation awarded $2,377,000 in scholarships from Mr. Short’s scholarship endowment gift to students attending three local colleges – Methodist University, Fayetteville State University, and Fayetteville Technical Community College.

-Beginning with the Class of 2019, the Robert H. Short Scholars Program will award last-dollar-in scholarships up to $7,500/year ($60,000 total for four years) to students from Cumberland County, NC who will attend any nonprofit college or university.
+The Robert H. Short Scholars Program now provides last-dollar-in scholarships up to $7,500/year ($60,000 total for four years) to students from Cumberland County, NC who will attend any nonprofit college or university.
 Scoring will give equal weight to 1) academic achievement, 2) community service (or work history), and 3) demonstrated financial need.